 The European Court of Justice (ECJ) decided in September 2015 that travel time counts as working time.
-This applies when a worker does not have a fixed place of work but is required to travel from home at the beginning of the day to the premises of one his customers, and to return home from the premises of another existing customer – following a list or route that the employer has determined for the worker.
+This applies when a worker doesn’t have a fixed place of work but is required to travel from home at the beginning of the day to the premises of one their customers, and to return home from the premises of another existing customer – following a list or route determined by the employer.

-The ECJ agreed in September, saying that the fact staff began and ended their journey at home did not come “from the desire of the workers” and so they should not be forced to “bear the burden of their employer’s choice to close these offices”.
+The ECJ agreed in September, saying that the fact staff began and ended their journey at home didn’t come “from the desire of the workers”, so they shouldn’t be forced to “bear the burden of their employers’ choice to close these offices”.

 This will impact the UK and all across Europe.
-It does not necessarily affect pay – this is only about hours of work.
+It doesn’t necessarily affect pay – this is only about hours of work.

-Although some reports of this ruling in the UK press made it sound like all staff had to be paid from the moment they leave home, this is not the case.
-It will only affect those staff who are not required to enter a regular or fixed place of work at the start of their day/shift but go straight to a customer/client – e.g. some care workers, salesmen, utility engineers, maintenance workers, some delivery drivers, and so on – whether employees, workers or agency staff.
+Although some reports of this ruling in the UK press made it sound like all staff had to be paid from the moment they leave home, this isn’t the case.
+It’ll only affect those staff who are not required to enter a regular or fixed place of work at the start of their day/shift but go straight to a customer/client – e.g. some care workers, salesmen, utility engineers, maintenance workers, some delivery drivers, and so on – whether employees, workers or agency staff.

-However, it is not yet clear if this will only apply to mobile workers in a similar situation – i.e. subject to the closure of regional/local offices, or if it will apply to all mobile workers, for example those who have always made their first and last journey to/from customers’ premises.
+However, it’s not yet clear if this will only apply to mobile workers in a similar situation, i.e. subject to the closure of regional/local offices, or if it will apply to all mobile workers – for example, those who have always made their first and last journey to/from customers’ premises.

-It’s certain that employers will need to look at their contracts and conditions for staff – in terms of hours worked, breaks, Opt-Out clauses, how work is scheduled and by whom, place of work and conditions and perhaps ultimately wages.
+It’s certain that employers will need to look at their contracts and conditions for staff – in terms of hours worked, breaks, opt-out clauses, how work is scheduled and by whom, place of work, conditions and perhaps, ultimately, wages.

 It will not affect the self-employed/contactors.
-One estimate of the impact to the UK is that just under a million workers could be affected by the judgement.
+One estimate suggests that just under a million workers could be affected by the judgement.
 The ECJ ruling said:

 Where workers, such as those in the situation at issue, do not have a fixed or habitual place of work, the time spent by those workers travelling each day between their homes and the premises of the first and last customers designated by their employer constitutes working time within the meaning of the [Working Time] directive.

-It added that the workers were “at the employer’s disposal” during the journey because they acted under their employer’s instruction and could not use that time freely to pursue their own interests.
+It added that the workers were “at the employer’s disposal” during the journey because they acted under their employer’s instruction and couldn’t use that time freely to pursue their own interests.

-Employers can ask workers to voluntarily sign an opt-out of this 48 hour limit which is legally valid – i.e. workers agree that they will work for more than 48 hours per week – if they have not already done so.
+Employers can ask workers to voluntarily sign an opt-out of this 48 hour limit which is legally valid – i.e. workers agree that they’ll work for more than 48 hours per week – if they haven’t already done so.

-Employees should not be subjected to any detriment by refusing or proposing to refuse to sign an opt-out agreement.
-If an employee was dismissed because they refused to sign an opt-out clause then this could be seen as automatically unfair dismissal (which they do not need 2 years service to claim).
+Employees shouldn’t be subjected to any detriment by refusing or proposing to refuse to sign an opt-out agreement.
+If an employee was dismissed because they refused to sign an opt-out clause, this could be seen as automatically unfair dismissal (which they do not need two years service to claim).